mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 The list of the most recent versions of this specification can be found here: https://github.com/mwherman2000/TrustedDigitalWeb/blob/master/specifications/did-methods/did-object.md.

-## 2. Trusted Digital Web "DID Object" Identifier Method Name
+## 2. Trusted Digital Web (TDW) "DID Object" Identifier Method Name

 The name string that shall identify the primary "DID Object" Identifier Method is: `object`.
 The Sharded Registry internal name strings use three (3) additional DID Method identifiers: `keys`, `svc`, and `proof`.